-This coverage pays for the expenses that come from having to stay somewhere else if your rental home becomes unlivable due to a covered peril, such as a fire.
-Loss of use coverage could pay for things like hotel rooms and food expenses.
+This coverage pays for the expenses that come from having to stay elsewhere if your rental home becomes unlivable due to a covered peril, such as a fire.
+Loss of use coverage can help pay for things like hotel rooms, food expenses, and even laundry.

-For example, if you have an expensive jewelry collection, the standard coverage limit for personal property might not be enough to replace the stolen jewelry.
-In this case, you could buy a higher coverage limit for your jewelry that could cover the cost of replacing it.
+For example, if you have an expensive jewelry collection, the standard coverage limit for personal property may not be enough to replace the stolen jewelry.
+In this case, you can buy a higher coverage limit for your jewelry that can cover the cost of replacing it.

-Most of us don’t have enough money socked away to replace stolen personal items or move if your rental home is damaged.
+In a nutshell, renters insurance helps prepare you for emergencies.
+Many of us don’t have enough money socked away to replace stolen personal items or fully cover the cost of a move if where we rent is damaged.

-The personal property coverage included in most renters insurance policies also covers your items outside of the home.
-So if your smartphone is stolen from your car, then the personal property coverage could pay to replace it.
+The personal property coverage included in many renters insurance policies may also cover your items outside of the home.
+So, if your pricey smartphone or bike are stolen even when you’re away from home, the personal property coverage may pay to replace it.

 Is renters insurance required?

 Although there are no federal or state laws that require renters insurance, it’s common for landlords and property management companies to require it for their tenants.
 This is because property owners want to limit their liability if something happens to the rental and the tenant is affected.